Flundrahn/manim-fourier-project/README.md

 1. Rendering the animation takes time because of the large number of submobjects, therefore default values have been set for a lower fidelity fourier series.
 To get a path of higher fidelity that more closely resembles the original symbol, set the number of generated vectors to `self.n_vectors = 100`.
 Optionally one can also play around with decreasing `self.parametric_func_step` and increasing `self.path_n_samples`.

-2. Command to render animation is `manim fourierseries.py FourierScene`
+2. Command to render animation is `manim fourierseries.py FourierScene`, optionally add flag
-   - optionally add flag `-ql` to render animation in low quality in order to speed up the process, highly recommended while testing
+   - `-ql` to render animation in low quality for speeding up the process, highly recommended while testing
-   - optionally add flag `-qh` to render animation in high quality
+   - `-qh` to render animation in high quality
-   - optionally add flag `-p` to immediately play animation
+   - `-p` to immediately play animation when finished rendering

 ## Screenshot